 “Why do I want to run a webinar in the first place?”
 That’s the question you should ask yourself before you start to plan.
 Your event goal needs to come first.

 The goal of your webinar derives from your business goals.
 So, schedule a meeting with your marketing and sales teams to discuss and align your overall business goal(s) for the event.
 During this meeting, you may identify a strong need for more free trial users.
-Or, you may discover your marketing and sales teams have difficulties converting free trial users into paying customers.
-Regardless of the needs you uncover, your webinar's goal should always align with the needs of your marketing and sales teams.
+Or, you may discover your marketing and sales teams have trouble converting free trial users into paying customers.
+These conversations will help you determine the call to action you want attendees to take.

 If you have trouble articulating your goal, take advantage of the SMART goals framework.
 SMART stands for: